-PJ’s dedication to the truth and standing up for people’s rights has earned her multiple awards, including being named a 2023 DuPont Finalist, 6 regional Emmy awards, 2 regional Edward R Murrow Awards, a 2022 Crystal Mic for ‘Best Reporter’ from the Illinois News Broadcasters Association, 4 Society of Professional Journalists awards for News Excellence, a 2023 National Excellence in Journalism Award from the NLGJA along with several Missouri Broadcast awards and an International Sikh Award for political reporting.
+Her journalism has earned national and regional honors, including being named a 2023 DuPont Finalist, winning 7 Emmy Awards and 2 Edward R. Murrow Awards, and receiving a 2023 National Headliner Award.
+She also earned a 2022 Crystal Mic for “Best Reporter” from the Illinois News Broadcasters Association, four Society of Professional Journalists awards for News Excellence, a 2023 National Excellence in Journalism Award from the NLGJA, along with multiple Missouri Broadcast awards and an International Sikh Award for Anchoring.

-Prior to 2015, PJ was a political reporter in Columbia, SC and a Morning News Anchor in Rapid City, SD.
-But before all that, PJ cut her teeth in almost every major Chicago newsrooms as an intern or production assistant.
+Earlier in her career, PJ worked as a political reporter in Columbia, South Carolina, and as a morning news anchor in Rapid City, South Dakota.
+She got her start in Chicago, working in nearly every major newsroom as an intern or production assistant.

-PJ was born and raised in Winnipeg, Manitoba and is the proud daughter of immigrant parents hailing from the Punjab region of India.
-She says after a “VERY” uneventful childhood in Canada, she moved to Chicago in 2005 to attend undergrad at Northeastern Illinois University and eventually obtained her Masters in Journalism from DePaul University.
-After doing her time in so many different markets, PJ is excited to make a permanent home in Chicago with her fiancé and feisty Pug named Yogi.
+Born and raised in Winnipeg, Manitoba, PJ is the proud daughter of immigrant parents from the Punjab region of India.
+She moved to Chicago in 2005 to attend Northeastern Illinois University and later earned her master’s degree in journalism from DePaul University.
+Today, she’s proud to call Chicago home, where she lives with her husband, baby girl, and her feisty pug, Yogi.

 The Latest